QUESTIONS & ANSWERS: WASHINGTON'S DOMESTIC PARTNERSHIP LAW

 What benefits and protections will we get if we register?

-Right to visit your partner in the hospital.
+Visit your partner in the hospital.

-Right to make health care decisions for your partner if she or he cannot.
+Make health care decisions for your partner if she or he cannot.

-Right to make funeral arrangements for your partner; to approve an autopsy and to get copies of the autopsy; to approve organ donation; to be named on your partner’s death certificate; and to remove your partner’s remains from a cemetery plot.
+Make funeral arrangements for your partner; to approve an autopsy and to get copies of the autopsy; to approve organ donation; to be named on your partner’s death certificate; and to remove your partner’s remains from a cemetery plot.

-Right to be buried in a burial plot together if the plot has more than one space.
+Be buried in a burial plot together if the plot has more than one space.

-Right of a surviving partner to inherit some property or assets if there is no will.
+Inherit some property or assets if there is no will.
 (You should still have a will to make sure.)

-Right to workers’ compensation benefits if one partner dies in a work-related incident.
+Workers’ compensation benefits if one partner dies in a work-related incident.

-Right to seek maintenance (alimony) if you end your domestic partnership.
+Seek maintenance (alimony) if you end your domestic partnership.

 Will federal laws apply to our domestic partnership?